 - A question can have multiple rules, which will be performed in order.

-- You should only use this feature when you are satisfied with the survey questions you have created.
+- You should only implement this feature on existing surveys that have fully prepared questions.
 If you choose to add questions at a later date, you will have to edit your branching rules.

 Multiple choice questions have additional conditions: